appdotnet/api-spec/content/docs/resources/channel/muting.md

 ## Mute a Channel

 Mute a Channel.
-A user cannot be [auto-subscribed](/docs/basics/messaging/#subscriptions) to muted channels.
-Thus a user will probably not see any new messages to a muted channel.
 If a user doesn't want to see a channel until there is a new message, they should [unsubscribe from the channel](/docs/resources/channel/subscriptions/#unsubscribe-from-a-channel) instead of muting it.
-If you mute a channel, you will automatically be unsubscribed from it.
+If a user mutes a channel, they will automatically be unsubscribed from it and cannot be [auto-subscribed](/docs/basics/messaging/#subscriptions) to it.

 <%= migration_warning ['response_envelope'] %>